billvaglienti/ProtoGen/README.md

 - `file` : Gives the name of the source and header file name (.c and .h).
 If this is ommitted the structure will be written to the `prefix + name` module.
 If the same file is specified for multiple structures (or packets) then the relevant data are appended to that file.

+- `encode` : By default encode functions will be output.
+This can be suppressed by setting `encode`="false".

+- `decode` : By default decode functions will be output.
+This can be suppressed by setting `decode`="false".

 - `comment` : The comment for the structure will be placed at the top of the header file (or the top of the appended text if the file is used more than once).

 ###Structure : Data subtags